Fundament-Software/scopes/doc/about.rst

 and related tools, specifically for solutions that depend heavily on live procedural generation or aim to provide good modding support.

-The compiler is written in about 15k lines of C++ code, supports a LLVM as well as a SPIR-V backend, and exports a minimal runtime environment.
+The compiler is written in about 30k lines of C++ code, supports a LLVM as well as a SPIR-V backend (targeting both CPU and GPU with a single codebase), and exports a minimal runtime environment.
 The remaining features are bootstrapped from within the language.

 The language is expression based, but primarily imperative.
 The syntactical style marries concepts from Scheme and Python, describing source code with